-The tutorial has seven parts with gradually increasing complexity.
-All the demos share the same underlying story - a transformation of XML code into Java Swing components.
-Each demo is based on the previous one and demonstrates more advanced (or sometimes just different) features, practices and approaches.
+It consists of six related demos.
+Each next demo is based on previous one and usually demonstrates more advanced (yet sometimes just different) features, practices and approaches.

-For instance, the xml element with name 'button' is not just an xml element any more, but a 'virtual concept' representing a GUI component button.
+For instance, xml element with name 'button' is not just an xml element any more but 'virtual concept' representing GUI component button.

 How to Use This Documentation

-The second option is to read the documentation and, perhaps, browse generator demo project included in the MPS distribution.
-The generator demo project includes all the demo languages and generators, as well as the test models, which we are going to create in these demos.
+The second option is to read the documentation and, perhaps, browse generator demo project included into MPS build.
+The generator demo project includes all the demo languages and generators, as well as test models which we are going to create in these demos.

 The generator demo project is located at:

 Setting-Up Demo Project